-- The Executive Officer Incentive Plan ("EOIP"), our annual incentive plan, is based on rigorous performance goals.
-In determining the performance metrics, goals, and weighting of the potential bonus opportunity for the 2023 performance year under the Trustco Bank EOIP, the Committee considered the following factors:
+The Executive Officer Incentive Plan ("EOIP"), our annual incentive plan, is based on rigorous performance goals.
+In determining the performance metrics, goals, and weighting of the potential bonus opportunity for the 2024 performance year under the Trustco Bank EOIP, the Committee considered the following factors:

 - Recent company performance;

 - Strategic goals;

 - Performance of the Company's peer group;

 - Analyst and shareholder expectations; and

 - Long-term benefit to shareholders.

-From the list of possible performance metrics provided by the EOIP, the Committee has identified the following metrics, as defined, as the most appropriate measures for the determination of bonus opportunities under the EOIP for the 2023 program year (noting that other metrics are employed in other components of the overall executive compensation program):
+From the list of possible performance metrics provided by the EOIP, the Committee has identified the following metrics, as defined, as the most appropriate measures for the determination of bonus opportunities under the EOIP for the 2024 program year (noting that other metrics are employed in other components of the overall executive compensation program):

-- Return on Average Assets Net income as a percent of average assets. - Efficiency Ratio Noninterest expense before foreclosed property expense, amortization of intangibles, goodwill impairments and nonrecurring items as a percent of net interest income (fully taxable equivalent, if available) and noninterest revenues, excluding only gains from securities transactions and nonrecurring items. - Diluted Earnings Per Share Net income divided by diluted shares outstanding. - Net Charge Offs as a percent of Average Loans Outstanding (less average unearned income) calculated by dividing net charge offs into average outstanding loans less average unearned income.
+- Return on Average Assets Net income as a percent of average assets. - Adjusted Efficiency Ratio Total noninterest expenses as determined under GAAP, excluding other real estate expense, net, strategic branch closing costs, and a non-recurring expense related to the settlement of a class action lawsuit, divided by net interest income and total noninterest income as determined under GAAP, excluding gain/loss on the disposal of assets from strategic branch closures from this calculation and net gains on equity securities. - Diluted Earnings Per Share Net income divided by diluted shares outstanding. - Net Charge Offs as a percent of Average Loans Outstanding (less average unearned income) Calculated by dividing net charge offs into average outstanding loans less average unearned income.

-In part, the "Target" level of performance was determined with reference to the Company's 2023 business plan as adopted by the board of directors in October 2022, which is referred to as the Company's "Profit Plan."
+In part, the "Target" level of performance for the 2024 program year was determined with reference to the Company's 2024 business plan as adopted by the board of directors in October 2023, which is referred to as the Company's "Profit Plan."
 The Profit Plan is an appropriate reference for this purpose because it takes into consideration the Company's overall budget, with its inherent assumptions.
 Those budgetary assumptions provide the necessary level of depth to the analysis in that they consider Company-specific and macro-economic factors such as the rising or falling nature of the interest-rate environment, the relative stability (or volatility) of that environment, the resulting cost of funds, the anticipated demand for residential mortgage products and services in Trustco Bank's area of operation, the availability of funds for core deposit accounts, the impact of the model factors in the Company's allowance for credit losses on loans, among other factors.
 The Profit Plan also takes into account the Company's strategic goals and its recent performance in the areas measured by the identified metrics.
-These factors, in sum, suggested that the Company's performance in 2023 would be down slightly from 2022.
+These factors, in sum, suggested that the Company's performance in 2025 would be roughly comparable to the performance achieved in 2024.